 During RAN2 #113bis-e, possibility of liaising with RTCM has been briefly discussed.
 Several companies have expressed the interest of liaising with RTCM for positioning integrity [3][8][9][11][14].
 It is known that the standard body of RTCM (Radio Technical Commission for Maritime Services) SC-134 is currently also developing message to support GNSS positioning for various use cases, in parallel to the work in 3GPP.
 As there could be some commonalities in terms of concepts and functions for integrity support between the two SDOs, it is indeed beneficial if 3GPP and RTCM can cooperate to specify a unified solution for positioning integrity support without too much fragmentation in terms of solutions.
 However, companies seem to have different views on the scope of such liaison.
 For instance, [3] has mentioned that 3GPP RAN2 may share TR 38.857 with RTCM SC134, [8] thinks that 3GPP could liaise with RTCM SC104 on the work done in Rel-16 for QZSS SSR, and [11] think RAN2 can first agree on the assistance data in Table 1 of [11] and then ask RTCM to provide feedback.
 The rapporteur tends to think we can first confirm that liaison with RTCM is beneficial and needed, and the exact scope of such liaison can be FFS.

-Proposal 2: RAN2 confirms that liaison with RTCM for GNSS positioning integrity support is beneficial and needed from RAN2’s perspective.
-FFS the scope of such liaison.
+Proposal 2: RAN2 confirms that liaison with RTCM for GNSS positioning integrity support is beneficial from RAN2’s perspective.
+FFS the scope of such liaison if RAN2 agrees to liaise with RTCM.

 2.3 Network-Assisted and UE-Assisted Integrity Methods